Camping as a sustainable form of travel

 What motivates people to travel more sustainably?

-40% want to help reduce their environmental impact
+40% want to help reduce environmental impact

 34% say they travel sustainably to have a relevant experience at their destination